KwongSunny/TOA5T/README.md

     Ban - bans a user permanently [DONE]

 In Development utilities:

-    Autorole - assigns a default role to a server, new members will get this role upon joining [need to include mentions]

     Reactionrole - creates a reactionrole post, which users can react to to attain and remove roles [mentions of roles need to be included, other than that it is functional]